MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

 }
 ```

-## Benefits of this approach
+## Benefits of client-side paging approach

 This client-driven paging approach has a number of benefits:

-- It's relatively easy to implement
+- It's relatively easy to implement.
 - It allows the client to fetch pages independently and to jump to an arbitrary page.
 For example, the client can fetch page 5 without having fetched page 4 previously.
 - If the client knows the total size of the collection (e.g. using the `$count` query option), the client can compute the total number of pages as well as generate links for each page in advance.

-## Drawbacks
+## Drawbacks of client-side paging approach

-Paging based on `$top` and `$skip` has a few drawbacks that may make it unsuitable in some scenarios.
+Paging based on `$top` and `$skip` has a few drawbacks that may make it unsuitable in some scenarios:

+- This approach is sensitive to changes in that data source which may lead the page contents to be unstable.
+- `$skip`-based paging can cause performance and scalability issues in some database implementations.

-This approach is sensitive to changes in that data source which may lead the page contents to be unstable.
-To illustrate this, let's assume we have a data source with the following 5 items and we want to fetch 2 items per page:
+To illustrate the sensitivity to data source changes, let's assume we have a data source with the following 5 items and we want to fetch 2 items per page:

 ```json
 [